eliu0412/group-project-codelingo/doc/sprint4/iteration-04.md

 <br>

-All work in Sprint 3 is tracked in Jira and reviewed during code reviews and sprint meetings.
-The team continues to follow an agile, iterative development model to ensure frequent delivery and continuous improvement.
+Sprint 4 marked the final push toward a functional MVP.
+With major features completed and critical fixes in place, the team wrapped up development with improved test coverage, polished user experience, and a working deployment pipeline.
+All progress was continuously tracked in Jira and GitHub and reviewed via code review and sprint sessions.